hippiehunter/dblbook/src/common/variables.md

 > values in a routine, bound differently
 > fred =   another2
 > another_1 = fred
 > another_2 = another1
 > ```

 You can see from the output that the fields names inside the GDS don't matter to the linker.
-A GDS is just a section of memory to be overlaid with whatever definition you tell it to use.
+A GDS is just a section of memory to be overlaid with whatever definition you tell it to use. `[***So by now it's looking like "GDS" refers specifically to the INIT version of the data area.]`

 In terms of storage, both COMMON and global data sections occupy separate spaces from data local to a routine, and the data space of a record following a COMMON or global data section is not contiguous with the data space of the COMMON or global data section.

-Often in the past, developers chose to use COMMON and GDS instead of parameters, either because they were told it was more performant or because it didn't require any refactoring when they wanted additional data inside their routines.
-But here's a list of reasons why you might want to avoid their usage wherever possible:
+Often in the past, developers chose to use COMMON and global data sections instead of parameters, either because they were told they were more performant or because no refactoring was required when they wanted additional data in their routines.
+But here's a list of reasons why you might want to avoid using these instead of parameters:

 1.  **Encapsulation and modularity:** Routines that rely on parameters are self-contained and only interact with the rest of the program through their parameters and return values.
 This makes it easier to reason about their behavior, since you only have to consider the inputs and outputs, not any external state.